Key Takeaways

 Banks and the Right to Offset

-A bank will not be able to withdraw funds from your account unless the following stipulations apply:
+A bank can only withdraw funds from your account under the following conditions:

 In reality, a bank will rarely exercise its right to offset.
 However, if you ever run into this, the bank is required to call you to explain how to avoid this in future circumstances.